8 of the best co-working spaces in Dubai

 What is it: Located inside the quirky Tryp By Wyndham, co-working lounge, Nest, has plenty of spaces to get down to business.
 Highlights include privacy pods, indoor garden zone and cool community space.
 Good for freelancers looking for a more focused alternative to sitting in a noisy café.

-How much does it cost: One-day access with limited perks costs Dhs80 in the week or Dhs50 on weekends; 10 visits per month plus additional perks costs Dhs899; unlimited access with all the perks costs Dhs1,499 per month.
+How much does it cost: One-day access with limited perks costs Dhs80 in the week or Dhs50 on weekends; 10 visits per fortnight is Dhs599 while 15 visits per month plus additional perks costs Dhs899; unlimited access with all the perks costs Dhs1,499 per month.

 NEST, TRYP by Wyndham, Barsha Heights, Dubai, 8am to 11pm, Dhs50 to Dhs1,499.
 Tel: (04) 247 6699. nestdubai.co

 What is it: Rather than a fixed location, Letswork has transformed some of the city’s top venues to create affordable pop-up co-working spaces.
 Sign up and pay online, then head to any of the participating venues.
-So far, 80 locations are available including: Arabian Ranches Golf Club, Caya, Chicago Meatpackers, One Life, and Rove Hotels.
+Currently, 68 locations are available including: Arabian Ranches Golf Club, Caya, Chicago Meatpackers, Social Distrikt, and Rove Hotels.

-How much does it cost: Day rates start at Dhs39; it’s Dhs209 for seven days within one month; monthly rates start from Dhs299 with commitments ranging from one to six months.
+How much it costs: Day rates start at Dhs39; it’s Dhs209 for seven days within one month; monthly rates start from Dhs399 with commitments ranging from one to six months.

-What are the perks: Unlimited tea, coffee, water and WiFi, free parking, seats with plugs, 20 per cent discount on food and drink at each location and meeting room access.
+What the perks are: Unlimited tea, coffee, water and WiFi, free parking, seats with plugs, 20 per cent discount on food and drink at each location and meeting room access.

 Letswork, various locations, Dubai.
 Tel: (04) 245 5354. letswork.io